Weight Loss Surgery

 The Bridges Center for Surgical Weight Management at St. Luke's Medical Center is multidisciplinary weight management program that features preoperative education, weight loss surgery, nutritional education and guidance and postoperative support---all designed to help you achieve and maintain your weight loss goals.

 Ready to get started?
 Take the first step in your weight loss journey by signing up for a seminar or participating in our webinar.

 Connect with the Bridges Center

-The Bridges Center is on Facebook and YouTube!
+The Bridges Center is on Facebook!
 Connecting with the Bridges Center on social media gives patients and potential patients the opportunity to learn more about the journey of weight loss surgery, hear from other patients who have gone through the process and to share milestones of their own within our close-knit community.
 Followers also get-to-know the team members at the Bridges Center and are able to ask questions pertinent to them.